GLOBAL SUZUKI

 • Achieve by 2070 in India

-Manufacturing Reduce CO2 emitted from painting plants by 30% compared to FY2016 by FY2025 Carbon neutrality of plants
+Manufacturing Reduce CO2 emitted from the painting plant of Kosai Plant by 30% compared to FY2016 by FY2025 Carbon neutrality of plants

 • Achieve at Hamamatsu Plant by FY2027